godspeedsystems/gs-documentation/docs/saarthi/basic-usage/how-tools-work.md

 ## Tool Safety and Approval

 Every tool use requires your explicit approval.
-When Roo proposes a tool, you'll see:
+When Saarthi proposes a tool, you'll see:

 * A "Save" button to approve and execute the tool
 * A "Reject" button to decline the proposed tool